a-luna/vigorish/README.md

 `vigorish` is designed for a headless environment.
 In order to run Nightmare/Electron in this environment, you must install xvfb and several dependencies along with nodejs/npm.

+### _**WARNING**_

+Use of vigorish must abide by the terms stated in the license.
+Also, in order to abide by the guidelines quoted below (from [baseball-reference.com](https://www.sports-reference.com/data_use.html)), **a delay of at least two seconds MUST always occur after a URL is scraped:**

+> Please do not attempt to aggressively spider data from our web sites, as spidering violates the terms and conditions that govern your use of our web sites: [Site Terms of Use](https://www.sports-reference.com/termsofuse.html)

+> If we notice excessive activity from a particular IP address we will be forced to take appropriate measures, which will include, but not be limited to, blocking that IP address.
+We thank you in advance for respecting our terms of use.

+You may notice that the URL delay time is a configurable setting.
+This setting must be enabled and the min delay time must be greater than two seconds. _**If the setting is disabled or if you enter a min value of two seconds or shorter, you will be unable to start any scrape job.**_

 ### Install Prerequisites

 First, install a recent, stable version of Node.js (i.e., v10-13), along with npm.
 I'll provide instructions for Ubuntu, but they should be easily adaptable to any Linux-distro.